 A system of support, a circle of friends

-First-year students learn to make intelligent academic, co-curricular and social choices through The University of Tampa’s Gateways program.
-Each student is assigned to a yearlong Gateways course (a one-credit course each semester).
-The class is small, usually no more than 20 students with similar interests.
+First-year students learn to make intelligent academic, co-curricular and social choices through The University of Tampa’s First-Year Experience program.
+Each student is assigned to a year-long First-Year Seminar course (a one-credit course each semester).
+Classes are small — usually no more than 20 students with similar interests.

 Developing a plan, putting it to the test

-All colleges provide academic advising, but at UT advisors serve as mentors and personal advocates for students as well, helping them cope with academic and social concerns that may arise.
-Gateways instructors meet with their students each week and the faculty make a point of being accessible.
+All colleges provide academic advising, but at UT, advisors serve as mentors and personal advocates for students as well, helping them cope with academic and social concerns that may arise.
+First-Year Experience instructors meet with their students each week, and the faculty make a point of being accessible.
 These student-advisor relationships provide an invaluable source of support, continuity and perspective as students explore various paths throughout their undergraduate journey.

 Making the grade, making the right choices